mendix/docs/content/howto/front-end/create-your-first-two-overview-and-detail-pages.md

 And there you go!
 For each entity, an overview page and a detail page is generated.
 Also, an **Entity_Menu** snippet is created and added to each overview page.

 {{% alert type="info" %}}
-Mendix can do even more of the work for you, if you create an Excel spreadsheet with two tabs (one for the header and data for **Customer**, and the other for the header and data for **Order**).
+Mendix can do even more work for you if you create an Excel spreadsheet with two tabs (one for the header and data for **Customer**, and the other for the header and data for **Order**).
 When you are creating a new app, select **App from a spreadsheet** and upload your Excel spreadsheet.
 {{% /alert %}}

 ## 4 Creating Overview & Detail Pages Manually